Join forces with California Closets to inspire a community of passionate environmentalists!

 Imagine a place where you can see, smell and hold the environment, where science becomes an experience, not just an idea.
 Where kids touching stuff is never a no-no but a greatly encouraged yes-yes!

 California Closets is helping to bring that vision to life, leading the renovation of the Classroom and Touch Tank room at Cornell Cooperative Extension’s Marine Environmental Learning Center to make it a place where wonders never cease.
+Now we need to raise additional funds to cover the cost of Wish List items that will make this educational space come alive while supporting the Center’s conservation efforts!

 How this project makes a difference